-- 2.1 "Company" means Eli Lilly and Company and its subsidiaries. - 2.2 "Committee" means the Compensation and Management Development Committee, the members of which shall be selected by the Board of Directors from among its members.
-Each Committee member shall, at all times while serving, satisfy the requirements of an "outside director" within the meaning of Section 162(m). - 2.3 "Participant" means any employee of the Company designated by the Committee as a participant in the Plan with respect to any Plan Year.
-In its discretion, the Committee may designate Participants either on an individual basis or by determining that all employees in specified job categories, classification or levels shall be Participants. - 2.4 "Plan" means this Eli Lilly and Company EVA Bonus Plan. - 2.5 "Plan Year" means the applicable calendar year. - 2.6 "Retirement" means the cessation of employment upon the attainment of at least eighty age and service points, as determined by the provisions of The Lilly Retirement Plan as amended from time to time, assuming eligibility to participate in that plan. - 2.7 "Disability" means the time at which a Participant becomes eligible for a payment under The Lilly Extended Disability Plan, assuming eligibility to participate in that plan. - 2.8 "Section 162(m)" means Section 162(m) of the Internal Revenue Code of 1986, as amended. - 2.9 "Section 162(m) Participant" means a Participant who, in the determination of the Committee, is or may in the future become a "covered employee" under Section 162(m).
+- 2.1 "Company" means Eli Lilly and Company and its subsidiaries. - 2.2 "Committee" means the Compensation and Management Development Committee, the members of which shall be selected by the Board of Directors from among its members. - 2.3 "Participant" means any employee of the Company designated by the Committee as a participant in the Plan with respect to any Plan Year.
+In its discretion, the Committee may designate Participants either on an individual basis or by determining that all employees in specified job categories, classification or levels shall be Participants. - 2.4 "Plan" means this Eli Lilly and Company EVA Bonus Plan. - 2.5 "Plan Year" means the applicable calendar year. - 2.6 "Retirement" means the cessation of employment upon the attainment of at least eighty age and service points, as determined by the provisions of The Lilly Retirement Plan as amended from time to time, assuming eligibility to participate in that plan. - 2.7 "Disability" means the time at which a Participant becomes eligible for a payment under The Lilly Extended Disability Plan, assuming eligibility to participate in that plan.